Chōfu Airport: Current users

-The airfield is also used by the National air and space agency JAXA which headquarters is located here.
-The Chōfu Aerospace Center serves as JAXA's major research and development base.
-As a focal point of aeronautical research and development in Japan, the center plays an important role in supporting and leading the growth of the Japanese aviation industry.
+The airport is also used by the national aeronautics and astronautics agency JAXA.
+JAXA's headquarters are also located in Chōfu.
+The Chōfu Aerospace Center serves as JAXA's primary research and development base.
+As a hub of aeronautical research and development in Japan, the center plays an important role in supporting and spearheading the growth of the Japanese aviation industry.

-Like many Japanese airports, it has an observation area.
-There is an observation deck located on the second floor of the terminal.
-In addition there is a platform and a number of mounds located in the nearby parks.
+As with most Japanese airports, Chōfu Airport has an observation deck which is located on the second floor of its terminal.
+In addition, there is a platform and a number of mounds located in nearby parks that also allow for the observation of Chōfu Airport.